cmu-phil/r-tetrad/README.md

 Please see the main.R file for a description of how to use the scripts.

-Once this code is more mature, we will make an R package from it.
+Once this code is more mature, we will make an R package from it, so that it can be installed using the usual "install.packages()" and "library()" commands.
 As a step in that direction, we've organized the code into package-like directories.

 # Support